ClashLuke/CCLib/AES-Modes/readme.md

 AES-IEC is designed to iterate by iteself instead of relying on the predefined AES iterations.
 Therefore a key expansion algorithm is not necessary which saves many cycles and allows faster procesing.
 The IEC mode takes in a 256bit key, 256bit IV and a message with a lenght dividable by 32 byte.
 This is needed to process the message in 256bit blocks, more exact, two 128bit blocks in parallel on one CPU core.
 Therefore by utilising the natural CPU delays AES-IEC is naturally twice as fast as other encryption algorithms.
 Instead of encrypting the message blocks in a chain dependant on the previous block (like the CBC mode does), IEC encrypts the IV many times and XORes it with the current message block.
 This allows an optimised usage of the AES-NI aswell as optimisation of the CPU delays.
 After one iteration over the current message, it jumps back to the start and performs another encryption round over the entire message.
 Therefore the entire message is encrypted 16 times with different keys and one AES round, which differentiates this mode from other modes.

 ### Speed
 As mentioned above, by utilising two sequential optimised encryptions, the encoding speed doubles.
-Additionally a key generation is not necessary which additionaly halves the time needed.
-In combination with the optimised XORing.
+Additionally a key generation is not necessary which additionaly reduces the time needed.
+In combination with the optimised XORing, the results speak for themselves.
 On a [Xeon E3-1225v2](https://ark.intel.com/content/www/us/en/ark/products/65733/intel-xeon-processor-e3-1225-v2-8m-cache-3-20-ghz.html) using the 256 bit encryption, its 16 rounds and one core, the following speeds can be achieved:
 ```
-Calculation of 256 iterations of encrypting 2147483648 bytes took: 1093s
+Calculation of 16 iterations of encrypting 2147483648 bytes took: 98s
-Average throughput: 502.978787MB/s
+Average throughput: 350.609575MB/s
 ```
 For comparision, this is what the results from the OpenSSL speed test look like:
 ```